Helps control weight and blood pressure. Pterostilbene has shown some mild weight loss as well as improved gut flora.

-Pterostilbene research suggests it carry an impressive line of benefits ranging from playing roles in fighting cancer, decreasing inflammation, managing diabetes, decreasing the risk of CVD, improving neurological function, helping counter aging processes, and much more.
+Pterostilbene research suggests it carries an impressive line of benefits ranging from playing roles in fighting cancer, decreasing inflammation, managing diabetes, decreasing the risk of CVD, improving neurological function, helping counter aging processes, and much more.
 Most of the studies are conducted in lab and animal studies, more human clinical trials are required.
-However pterostilbene-rich plants have been used for thousands of years in traditional Chinese and Ayurvedic medicines showing its antioxidant evidence favor.
+However, pterostilbene-rich plants have been used for thousands of years in traditional Chinese and Ayurvedic medicines showing its antioxidant evidence favor.
 Pterostilbene is a potent free radical scavenger that helps to reduce oxidative stress.
 Some studies suggest it may mimic the effects of calorie restriction practices that have been shown to increase lifespan and help prevent age-related disorders.
 Pterostilbene increases levels of another antioxidant called glutathione that helps to improve detoxification and oxidative stress in mitochondria.

-Pterostilbene is an anticarcinogenic, several studies suggest that it may be an effective anticancer agent based on its antineoplastic properties that prevent, inhibit, or halt tumor development by altering cell cycle, inducing apoptosis, and inhibiting metastasis.
+Pterostilbene is an anticarcinogenic, several studies suggest that it may be an effective anticancer agent based on its antineoplastic properties that prevent, inhibit, or halt tumor development by altering the cell cycle, inducing apoptosis, and inhibiting metastasis.

 Pterostilbene is suggested to offer neuroprotective benefits with its antioxidant properties that help to prevent oxidative stress.
 Mice studies concluded it may help to preserve cognitive function and reduce the risk of AD in part by reducing inflammation and was associated with slowing the rate of cognitive decline.